Safeguarding Canadians with Passenger Protect

 Bringing the proper identification to the airport will help with an efficient identity screening and check-in process.

-Only an individual who has received an emergency direction under the Passenger Protect Program will know that he or she is a specified person.
-If you have received an emergency direction, you may apply for reconsideration of your specification.
-Read more about applying for reconsideration of a specification.
+Only an individual who has been subject to a written direction under the Passenger Protect Program will know that he or she is a listed person.
+If you have been denied boarding and received a written notification, you may apply to the Minister to be removed from the list.
+Read more about applying for removal from the list.

 - Date modified